Tōbu Nikkō Line: History

 The Nikko Line opened (dual track and electrified) on 1 October 1929.

 In 1943, the section north of Kassemba was reduced to single track and the recovered rails were used to build the Tobu Kumagaya Line.

-Electric limited express services first started operating from February 1949.
+Electric limited express services first started operating in February 1949.
 From October 1960, new 1720 series "Deluxe Romance car" EMUs were introduced on limited express services to and from Nikko.

 From 1 June 1990, new 100 series "Spacia" EMUs were introduced on limited express services, and the maximum speed of these was raised to 120 km/h in 1992.